CapSens/cappuccino/README.md

 ## Cappuccino
-Cappuccino is a [Go](https://golang.org) project that aims to help developers avoid doing repetitive tasks by defining a structured `.cappuccino.yml` config file.
+Cappuccino is a [Go](https://golang.org) project that helps developers to avoid doing repetitive tasks by defining a structured `.cappuccino.yml` config file.

 Robots should do the hard work, that's why a config file can contain from few to dozens of actions requiring executing commands, renaming, searching and replacing, generating from templates and more.
 Cappuccino is written in Go and is thus executable on all plateforms, without a need for an `LLVM` or an interpreter.